eagereyes/eagereyes.org/blog/2024/nytimes-web-flash-player.md

 ---
 title: "The New York Times now has a web Flash player"
 description: "Before we had D3 and all this fancy web technology, interactive news pieces on the web were usually built using Adobe Flash.
-Since the demise of Flash, they have all benn broken, but now the NY Times has added a web-based Flash player to their archives so they can be experienced again in all their interactive glory!"
+Since the demise of Flash, they have all been broken, but now the NY Times has added a web-based Flash player to their archives so they can be experienced again in all their interactive glory!"
 date: 2024-01-08 20:07:34
 tags: journalism
 featuredImage: https://media.eagereyes.org/wp-content/uploads/2024/01/turning-corner.png